vp2305/GoSocial/README.md

 - `docs`: Contains the swagger docs
 - `scripts`: Contains the scripts to run the application

+### Commands to keep note of
+- `go get -u github.com/go-chi/chi/v5` - To get the chi library for this project
+- `go install xyz` - To install the package in the bin folder
+- `migrate create -seq -ext sql -dir ./cmd/migrate/migrations create_posts` - To create a new migration file
+- `migrate -path=./cmd/migrate/migrations -database="postgres://admin:adminpassword@localhost/social?sslmode=disable" up` - To run the migrations

+### Steps to run the application
+- `docker-compose up` - To start the postgres database
+- `./bin/air` - To start the server
+- `make migrate-up` - To run the migrations
+- `make migrate-down <int?>` - To rollback the migrations
+- `make migrate-create <string>` - To create a new migration file

 ### 3 layers
 - Transport layer: This is the layer that handles the incoming requests and outgoing responses.
 It's responsible for parsing the incoming requests, validating them, and serializing the outgoing responses.
 - Service layer: This is the layer that contains the business logic of your application.
 It's responsible for processing the incoming requests, interacting with the storage layer, and returning the results.